gabrielcarvalh00/gabrielcarvalh00/README.md

-# SEJA BEM VINDO AO PERFIL DE GABRIEL CARVALHO!!
+WELCOME TO GABRIEL CARVALHO'S PROFILE!!

-Engenheiro de Software, com experiência profissional no desenvolvimento de aplicações Java modernas e legadas, atuando desde Java 7 até versões superiores ao Java 20.
-Também possuo experiência com React, incluindo desenvolvimento de Single-Page Applications (SPAs), integração com APIs públicas e implementação de melhorias de performance e resiliência para aplicações executadas em ambientes com infraestrutura instável.
+Software Engineer with professional experience in developing modern and legacy Java applications, working with versions ranging from Java 7 to Java 20+.
+I also have experience with React, including building Single-Page Applications (SPAs), integrating with public APIs, and implementing performance and resilience enhancements for applications running in unstable infrastructure environments.
 ---

 ### 🛠️ Stacks & Tecnologias